sahilrajput03/sahilrajput03/README.md

 ### Enable ecma modues with nodejs

+Desirable way: `node --input-type=module test.js`.
 Refer here for all ways to do this: [Official Docs](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html#esm_enabling)

-Desirable way: `node --input-type=module test.js`

 ### Save thousands of keystrokes with logs